AlexBuseDragomir/sparse-3d-matrix-operations/README.md

 A matrix is considered sparse if the number of its non zero elements is smaller than half of the total number of stored values.
-We represent the matrix by saving only the non null values, specified as tuple of form <i, j, k, v>, where i = the x axis coordinate, j = the y axis coordinate, k = the z axis coordinate and v = the value stored in that position.
+We represent the matrix by saving only the non null values, specified as tuple of form <i, j, k, v>, where: i = the x axis coordinate
+j = the y axis coordinate
+k = the z axis coordinate
+v = the value stored in that position

 The module offers the following list of operations: